akhil-rane/Test-Ludus/README.md

 # Test-Ludus
-A repository to test Ludus
+A repository to test Ludus.
+Randomw issues, commits and pull requests will be made on this repository.
+Please ignore its crap